amletodisalle/JSS_edelta-migration-SLR/README.md

    - **dblp computer science bibliography**: https://dblp.uni-trier.de/
    - **Springer**: https://www.springer.com/

--**What?**: We defined a query string to be executed on different digital resources to collect papers.
+- **What?**: We defined a query string to be executed on different digital resources to collect papers.
 To this end, the \textit{query string} that we conceived is the following\footnote{We reported one of the strings executed on one of the digital libraries, the others are equivalent but with different syntax and operators.}:

 **Search String**:}